 A variety of factors impact a senior's ability to age at home, including disability, lack of mobility, or chronic health conditions that often inhibit their ability to live alone.

 In addition to physical ailments many seniors, particularly those living without a spouse or family in the vicinity, have a need for companionship.
-According to a study by the University of California there is a strong link between loneliness and serious health problems and death in the elderly.
-Even physically able seniors can feel empty or desolate without social interaction.
+Research suggests there is a strong link between loneliness and cognitive decline, serious health problems, and death in the elderly.

-Gardening is something that many people enjoy but can be physically demanding for seniors.
-Arthritis can make gardening chores such as weeding, putting in a vegetable garden, or mowing the lawn very difficult, creating the need to have someone else do all these things and more.
-Even younger, busy folks don't necessarily have time to do basic yard maintenance.
+Gardening can be physically demanding for seniors.
+Arthritis can make gardening chores such as weeding, putting in a vegetable garden, or mowing the lawn difficult.

 Many locales are banning pesticide use and pushing homeowners to reduce water usage, so offering services such as green weed control and drought-tolerant landscape design can be attractive to customers.

 Lawn care services can be turned into an all-season business idea by adding snow removal in winter where applicable.

 Many seniors prefer to have services provided in their homes, creating opportunities for mobile service providers such as:

 - Aesthetic treatments such as massage and facial

 Other personal services business ideas include concierge activities such as:

 - Pickup and delivery of items such as dry cleaning and packages